The Art of the Dragonlance Saga

 The Art of the Dragonlance Saga is a 1987 book published by TSR.

 Contents

 The Art of the Dragonlance Saga is a book in which an art book features 125 pages of color and black-and-white illustrations from TSR's artists, showcasing imagery from across the Dragonlance saga.
 The artwork previously appeared in adventure modules, calendars, and posters, with a few new production sketches included.

 Reception

-James Wallis reviewed The Art of the Dragonlance Saga for Adventurer magazine and stated that "This book is a wonderful thing to own, but bear in mind that you could buy a new [game] for the same amount."
+James Wallis reviewed The Art of the Dragonlance Saga for Adventurer magazine and stated that "This book is a wonderful thing to own, but bear in mind that you could buy a new RPG for the same amount."